alto-io/game3.js/README.md

 👋 Thank you for checking out Game3.js!

+### **Heads up! ⚠**

-Please take note that this project is still under heavy development.
+Please take note that this project is still under heavy development, and we're currently refactoring it to be an NPM package.

 Don't hesitate to file a Github issue or reach out to us on Gitter 👇 if you have any questions.